-The Yale Corporation - the university's board of trustees - plays a vital role in supporting Yale's mission, progress toward its goals, and continued excellence as the global research university most committed to teaching and learning.
-In the six years that I have been president, this small yet diverse group of dedicated volunteers has helped to shepherd forward a major renewal of the university's academic and administrative leadership, overseen the completion and inception of a series of transformative facilities projects, and guided the development of our strategy for the arts, humanities, sciences, and social sciences - the cornerstones of our academic priorities.
+The Yale Corporation - the university's board of trustees - plays a key role in furthering Yale's mission and continued excellence as a global research university deeply committed to teaching and learning.
+In the seven years that I have been president, this small yet diverse group of dedicated volunteers has helped to shepherd a major renewal of the university's academic and administrative leadership, overseen the inception and completion of transformative facilities projects, and guided the development of our academic strategy for the decade ahead.
+Yale's trustees are vital partners in our work to strengthen the university and serve the world around us.